semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 ### Directory Layout

-Let's take a look at the directory layout, which is pretty simple :
+Let's take a look at the directory layout, which is pretty simple:

 {% highlight sh %}
 Directory
-    |- *bin* : Stores the scripts used to run Elasticsearch
+    |- *bin*: Stores the scripts used to run Elasticsearch
-    |- *config* : Stores the configuration files
+    |- *config*: Stores the configuration files
-    |- *lib* : The libraries needed by Elasticsearch to run properly
+    |- *lib*: The libraries needed by Elasticsearch to run properly
-    |- *data* : All the data of the node will be stored here !
+    |- *data*: All the data of the node will be stored here !
-    |- *logs* : The log files
+    |- *logs*: The log files
-    |- *plugins* : Stores the installed plugins
+    |- *plugins*: Stores the installed plugins
-    |- *work* : The temporary files used by Elasticsearch when running
+    |- *work*: The temporary files used by Elasticsearch when running
 {% endhighlight %}

 You can notice that the *bin* directory is probably the most important for us, as it holds the Elasticsearch binaries.
 We will also need to take a look at the *config* folder,